SMTG-Bham/ThermoParser/tp/axes/README.rst

 ``legend`` contains helper functions for the other modules, but may also be useful to people using their own axes layouts.
-``legend.consolidate``, for example, takes the legend entries from a list of axes and combines them, removing duplicates.
+``legend.consolidate``, for example, takes the legend entries from a list of axes and combines them, removing duplicates; and ``legend.alphabetise`` labels each set of axes with a letter or number from several preset sequences, or something of your choice.